iBlockAPI/API-Docs/source/bitcoin.rst

 getBlockByHash
 ```````````
-Get the block of the specified hash according to the block hash
+Get the block of the specified hash according to the block hash.

 Definition::